 My responses go something like this:

 (1) At most, I made a minor difference for a few students during a two-decade career.
 I could keep doing that but, in the near future, that approach would kill me because it requires living in a major metropolitan area.
 I’m not willing to die for that particular cause.
 (The problem with being a martyr is that you have to die for the cause.)
 (2) Have you failed to notice the economic world around us?
 We passed TEOTWAWKI when the suburban housing market collapsed.
 So we socialized Fannie Mae and Freddie Mac.
 Then we socialized the financial system and the automobile industry.
 Call is socialism for the rich, capitalism for the poor, to quote Paul Ehrlich and Anne Ehrlich in One with Ninevah.
-I’d guess we have six months to three years before there is no more fuel at the filling station, food at the grocery store, or water coming out the taps.
+I’d guess we have a few years before there is no more fuel at the filling station, food at the grocery store, or water coming out the taps.

 More often, the conversation goes something like the following.
 It typically includes a middle-aged, middle-class American (MAMCA) visiting with me, although my role often is subsumed by a student responding to his or her parents as they play the former role.